SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-distro-collector/install-collector-on-macos.md

 #### Get the installation token

-Get your [installation token](https://help.sumologic.com/docs/manage/security/installation-tokens) if you don't have it already and assign it to environment variable:
+Get your [installation token](https://help.sumologic.com/docs/manage/security/installation-tokens) if you don't have it already and assign it to an environment variable:

 ```bash
 export SUMOLOGIC_INSTALLATION_TOKEN=<TOKEN>